jasylwong/CV/README.md

 - Selected to be the mentor for incoming employees/students at both Makers and Mercer.

 #### Self-reliant individual and significantly contributory team member ####
-- As the Treasurer of the [University Big Band Society](http://thebigband.co.uk/), single handedly raised enough funding for them to attend the [National Concert Band Festival](https://www.ncbf.info/) in Glasgow, where we received a Platinum award.
+- As the Treasurer of the [University Big Band Society](http://thebigband.co.uk/), single-handedly raised enough funding for them to attend the [National Concert Band Festival](https://www.ncbf.info/) in Glasgow, where we received a Platinum award.
-- As the swimming captain, led the school swimming team to a number of victories at local galas.
+- As the swimming captain, led the school swimming team to several victories at local galas.

-#### Fast learner, effective time keeping skills, and experienced project management ####
+#### Fast learner, effective timekeeping skills, and experienced project management ####
-- Had to balance both full time work and self study efficiently to qualify as an actuary a year quicker than the [industry average](https://www.theactuary.com/archive/old-articles/part-6/a-long-road-3F/).
+- Had to balance both full-time work and self-study efficiently to qualify as an actuary a year quicker than the [industry average](https://www.theactuary.com/archive/old-articles/part-6/a-long-road-3F/).
 - Responsible for coordinating Brit's Risk Oversight Committee, which is attended by the company's Non-Executive Directors.

 #### Highly analytical thinker and innovative problem solver ####